The PJHR minor will consist of 18 credit hours and will include:

 - SC 111 – Introduction to Social Justice (3 credit hours).
 Overview of the theories of social justice, including discussion and analyses of social inequalities both domestic and global, and issues related to civic engagement, social responsibility, and change.
 Service learning component required.

-- PJHR 375 – Internship Course (3 credit hours).
+- Optional: PJHR 375 – Internship Course (3 credit hours).
 Prerequisite: permission of PJHR instructor.
 Participation in internship or experiential service-learning opportunity in a setting that focuses on peace building, social justice and/or human rights.
 The student will be required to analyze the experience from a personal and theoretical perspective.
 May be fulfilled by successful participation in an appropriate service-learning course.
 The PJHR director will approve alternatives on a case-by-case basis.

-- PJHR 401 – Capstone Course in Peace, Justice, and Human Rights (3 credit hours).
+- Optional: PJHR 401 – Capstone Course in Peace, Justice, and Human Rights (3 credit hours).
 Topic to be developed by the director and advisory committee and listed in the semester schedule.
 Requires a research paper demonstrating knowledge of the field and relevant methodologies.
 Offered as lecture or independent study.